amitf1/amitf1.github.io/_posts/2020-26-04-Job-Posts-Data-Mining.md

 - Geopy​ - Find the Longitude and Latitude
 - Rest Countries ​- Add additional country info

+Skills mining using "Bag of Skills":

 Another useful information we added to our data was skills needed for each job.
-Skills mining using "Bag of Skills" - We extracted words and pairs of words (1&2-grams) from the job description and matched them to skills from our skills list.
+We extracted words and pairs of words (1&2-grams) from the job description and matched them to skills from our skills list.
 If a match was found we add a corresponding row to our skill-job table, enabling us to analyze the skills needed withing different jobs.

 ### Database Design